 986 – Norse and Icelanders found two colonies on the island of Greenland.

 1000 – Norse Vikings under Leif Erikson establish a settlement on the island of Newfoundland they call Vinland.
-It is abandoned ten years later.
+It is abandoned ten years later, but maintained as a site for temporary stay.

 1450 – The colony on Greenland disappears by this date.

-1492 – Columbus “discovers” the Americas.
+1492 – Cristoforo Colombo of the Republic of Genoa, sailing for the Kingdom of Spain, “discovers” the Americas.
 He leaves 39 men on the island of Hispaniola after the Santa Maria runs aground there, who found the settlement of La Navidad.

 1496 – Spain establishes the city of Nueva Isabella, now Santo Domingo, on the island of Hispaniola.